Skip to main content

 Political Activities and Campaigns on Campus

-Swarthmore encourages members of our community to be engaged civically and to participate in the electoral process at all levels.
+Swarthmore College encourages members of our community to be engaged civically and to participate in the electoral process at all levels.
 At the same time, as a 501(c)(3) tax-exempt entity, the College is subject to federal, state, and local laws and regulations regarding political and campaign activities.
-Here is some guidance on the rules faculty and staff of the College must follow regarding political activity on campus.
+As a result, the College must maintain a nonpartisan atmosphere on its premises.
+Here is some guidance on the rules the College community must follow regarding political activity on campus.

 Political Campaigns and Candidates for Public Office